rockerBOO/image_scorer/README.md

 ## Contribute

 Not open for improvements as it's still a work in progress, but any feedback is open and welcome.

+## TODO

+-

+## BUGS

+There are no bugs. … Gotcha.

+### Preference

+- Preference when one of the items is 404 causes it the crash and can't proceed